-Praised for her "glistening torrents of sound" (Opera News), American lyric soprano Claire Kuttler is a versatile singing actress, performing operatic and concert repertoire throughout the United States.
-Recent performances include Claire's Carnegie Hall debut as the soprano soloist in Brahms' Ein Deutsches Requiem with Distinguished Concerts International New York (DCINY), company and role debuts as Bea in Jake Heggie’s Three Decembers with Opera Birmingham, the title role in The Merry Widow for New Rochelle Opera and Long Island Opera, and the role of Alexis in Offenbach's The Island of Tulipatan (L'ile de Tulipatan) with the Light Opera of New York, where she is featured on the cast recording available through Albany Records.
-Claire was a semi-finalist for the Elizabeth Connell Prize in 2017 and was given an Encouragement Award from the Licia Albanese Puccini Foundation in 2016.
+Praised for her "glistening torrents of sound" (Opera News), Iowa born lyric soprano Claire Kuttler is a passionate performer of operatic and concert repertoire throughout the United States.
+Engagements for the 2018-2019 season include Mimì in La Bohème with Anchorage Opera and Countess Almaviva in Le nozze di Figaro with Bel Cantanti Opera in Washington, D.C..
+Other recent performances include Claire's Carnegie Hall debut as the soprano soloist in Brahms' Ein Deutsches Requiem with Distinguished Concerts International New York (DCINY), Bea in Jake Heggie’s Three Decembers with Opera Birmingham, Hanna Glawari in The Merry Widow for both New Rochelle Opera and Long Island Opera, and Alexis in Offenbach's The Island of Tulipatan (L'ile de Tulipatan) with the Light Opera of New York.
+Claire was a semi-finalist for the Elizabeth Connell Prize in 2017 and 2018 and received an Encouragement Award from the Licia Albanese Puccini Foundation in 2016.

-Other credits include performances at Palm Beach Opera, Central City Opera, Fargo Moorhead Opera, Long Island Opera, the Green Mountain Opera Festival, the Crested Butte Music Festival, Opera LaFayette, the Santa Barbara Chamber Orchestra and the New Jersey Festival Orchestra.
-Her operatic repertoire includes Mimì/La Bohème, Antonia/Les Contes D’Hoffmann, Female Chorus/The Rape of Lucretia, Governess/The Turn of the Screw, Donna Elvira/Don Giovanni, La Contessa/Le Nozze di Figaro, Fiordiligi/ Così fan tutte, Arabella/Arabella, Hanna Glawari/The Merry Widow, First Lady/Die Zauberflöte and Rosalinda/Die Fledermaus.
+Other credits include performances with Palm Beach Opera, Central City Opera, Fargo Moorhead Opera, the Green Mountain Opera Festival, the Crested Butte Music Festival, Opera LaFayette, the Santa Barbara Chamber Orchestra and the New Jersey Festival Orchestra in such roles as Mimì/La Bohème, Micaëla/Carmen, Antonia/Les Contes D’Hoffmann, Female Chorus/The Rape of Lucretia, Donna Elvira/Don Giovanni, Fiordiligi/ Così fan tutte, and Pamina/Die Zauberflöte.

-A passionate performer of American work, Claire originated the role of Elaine O'Neill in John Musto’s Later the Same Evening in 2007, sang Emily Webb in Ned Rorem’s Our Town with Palm Beach Opera in 2014 and was a concerto competition winner with Barber's "Knoxville: Summer of 1915" at the Mannes College of Music in 2012.
+An enthusiastic interpreter of American repertoire, Claire originated the role of Elaine O'Neill in John Musto’s Later the Same Evening in 2007, sang Emily Webb in Ned Rorem’s Our Town with Palm Beach Opera in 2014 and was a concerto competition winner with Barber's "Knoxville: Summer of 1915" at the Mannes College of Music in 2012.
 She has also had the honor to sing for President Barack Obama at his official inaugural prayer service on January 20, 2008 at St. John’s Episcopal Church in Washington, D.C.